What microwave wattage is best? Experts reveal all

 What size microwave is best?

 Groth told me: "Here’s the scoop: If you cook for a family or entertain often, a larger model, around 2.0 cubic feet or more, will give you the flexibility you need.
 For solo cooks or smaller kitchens, something around 1.5 cubic feet might be more manageable.
-It really depends on your cooking habits and kitchen space.
+It depends on your cooking habits and kitchen space.

 (Image credit: Future)